 Medical translation becomes slightly complicated when dealing with translation of medical drug names.
 For example, aspirin (common medical drug for pain, fever, and inflammation) translates to “aspirine” in French.
 These, however, are just the brand names of this drug, and say nothing about the chemical composition of the drug.
 The chemical name for aspirin is “acetylsalicylic acid”, or “l’acide acetylsalicylique” in French.
 So, for target audiences in other countries, it does not suffice to translate only the brand name of medical drugs.
 BOTH the brand name AND chemical name of medical drugs should be translated so that target audiences are clear about the chemicals in the drugs they consume.

-To say the least, medical translators need to be extremely mindful of their target audience, the various euphemisms, medical eponyms, acronyms, and synonyms that exist in the target language, and the chemical names in target languages that correspond to medical drugs.
-Medical translation for outsourcing clinical trials is no easy business, but the end result is cost savings for pharmaceutical, biotechnology, and medical device companies and easier introduction of successfully tested drugs into local marketplaces.
+To say the least, anyone looking to carry out translation of medical trial documents needs to be extremely mindful of their target audience, the various euphemisms, medical eponyms, acronyms, and synonyms that exist in the target language, and the chemical names in target languages that correspond to medical drugs.
+Medical translation of clinical trial documents is no easy business, but the end result is cost savings for pharmaceutical, biotechnology, and medical device companies and easier introduction of successfully tested drugs into local marketplaces.

 Want to learn about how localization service providers (LSPs) overcome the hurdles of medical translation?
-Join SimulTrans’ Margarita Núñez at the Outsourcing in Clinical Trials Europe 2017 conference, stay tuned for part two of this blog “Tackling Medical Translation for Outsourcing Clinical Trials,” or schedule a free consultation with us by clicking the link below.
+Check out part two of this blog “Tackling Medical Translation for Outsourcing Clinical Trials,” or schedule a free consultation with us by clicking the link below.